SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/index.md

 :::note
 It is assumed that:

-* The Azure service updates the blob (adding new blocks) in small chunks and has been tested with block blobs.
+* The Azure service updates the blob (adding new blocks) in small chunks and has been tested with append blobs.
 * Any JSON file in the JSON lines format that is uploaded into a storage account will result in JSON objects being extracted and sent to Sumo Logic.
-* Log files have a file extension of .csv, .json, .blob, or .log.
+* Log files have a file extension of .json, .blob, or .log.
-  * In .csv files, it is assumed the delimiting character is a comma (,).
-The .csv files are converted to JSON and sent to Sumo Logic.
   * If the file is .json, the JSON objects are extracted and sent to Sumo Logic.
   * If the file is .blob, the JSON objects are extracted and sent to Sumo Logic.
   * If the file is .log, log lines are sent to Sumo Logic as is.